 The zuul-client utility provides a simple way to encrypt secrets for a Zuul project:

-usage: zuul-client encrypt [-h] [--public-key /path/to/pubkey] [--tenant TENANT] [--project PROJECT] [--no-strip] [--secret-name SECRET_NAME] [--field-name FIELD_NAME] [--infile INFILE] [--outfile OUTFILE] optional arguments: -h, --help show this help message and exit --public-key /path/to/pubkey path to project public key (bypass API call) --tenant TENANT tenant name --project PROJECT project name --no-strip Do not strip whitespace from beginning or end of input. --secret-name SECRET_NAME How the secret should be named.
+usage: zuul-client encrypt [-h] [--public-key /path/to/pubkey] [--tenant TENANT] [--project PROJECT] [--no-strip] [--secret-name SECRET_NAME] [--field-name FIELD_NAME] [--infile INFILE] [--outfile OUTFILE] options: -h, --help show this help message and exit --public-key /path/to/pubkey path to project public key (bypass API call) --tenant TENANT tenant name --project PROJECT project name --no-strip Do not strip whitespace from beginning or end of input.
+Ignored when --infile is used. --secret-name SECRET_NAME How the secret should be named.
 If not supplied, a placeholder will be used. --field-name FIELD_NAME How the name of the secret variable.
 If not supplied, a placeholder will be used. --infile INFILE A filename whose contents will be encrypted.
 If not supplied, the value will be read from standard input.
 If entering the secret manually, press Ctrl+d when finished to process the secret. --outfile OUTFILE A filename to which the encrypted value will be written.
 If not supplied, the value will be written to standard output.

 .zuul.yaml configuration files are